 For Brenna, a Mexican-American goth, people have always labeled her as other, so fitting in has never really been an option.
 Joshua had friends growing up, but ever since the weight began piling on and he eventually came out as gay, he’s become invisible to his peers.
-Callie had the picture-perfect life until her mother was diagnosed with terminal cancer and she became the girl with the sick mom.
+Callie had a picture-perfect life until her mother was diagnosed with terminal cancer and she became the girl with the sick mom.

-After the night of October 7th, they all find themselves in the spot where the tornado touched down – the exact same spot of the old drive-in theatre, where 50 years ago, the other tornado took the lives of dozens of Mercer’s youth.
+After the night of October 7th, they all find themselves in the spot where the tornado touched down – the same spot of the old drive-in theatre, where 50 years ago, the other tornado took the lives of dozens of Mercer’s youth.

 A wonderful, beautifully written, debut novel by Natalie Lund about friendship, belonging, and acceptance.
 We Speak In Storms follows three teens through their journey to find their place in their small town amidst prejudice, heartache, and a town full of restless spirits from a long-ago tragedy.
 The characters were very relatable and endearing.
-The living and the dead help each other find peace, and their place in both life and death.
+The living and the dead help each other find peace and their place in both life and death.

 As the reader, you will feel the sadness, and the tragedy of life’s unfortunate realities, as well as the accomplishments, achieved through the process of healing and forgiveness.